Course

 Course Description

-Students are introduced to basic issues in the study of abnormal psychology and to a selection of psychological disorders.
+Students are introduced to basic issues in the study of psychological disorders.
 Topics include the history of psychopathology, paradigms, classification, assessment, research methods, theories of etiology, and approaches to treatment.

 Course Content